Billiam/itch-client/README.md

-# Itch
+# Itch Client

-An itch.io screenscraper and automation utility.
+An itch.io screenscraping and automation utility.

 Originally written to help automate community copy rewards based on purchases and tips.